Doneraile Court: History

 When Doneraile Court was the residence of Lord Castletown, Oliver Wendell Holmes Jr., who had been a soldier in the American Civil War, and became a lawyer and United States Supreme Court justice, carried on an extensive correspondence with Clare, Lady Castletown.
 He visited Doneraile on several occasions, and may have had an affair with her.

+In 1870, the Doneraile demesne covered approximately 8000 acre in and around Doneraile, but was gradually reduced in size by the sale of land to tenants under the various Land Acts of the late 19th and early 20th centuries.
+The remaining demesne land, which now comprises Doneraile Wildlife Park, was sold to the government in 1943.
+Following the death of the then Viscount Doneraile, Hugh St Leger, 7th Viscount Doneraile, in 1956, the house and remaining lands were sold to the state's Land Commission.

+The house and estate, which are open to the public, have been managed by the Office of Public Works since 1994.
+The house was renovated with input from the Irish Georgian Society.

 The grounds in the vicinity of the house is laid out in the style of Capability Brown whilst the deer park contains Killarney Red, Sika and Fallow deer and the meadows a herd of Kerry cattle.